AutoCAD or SolidWorks, which software is a better choice in 2020? Is there a clear winner between the two?

 While the software itself is expensive (majorly expensive…), both companies have developed free apps to view a drawing/model without modifying it.
 This works especially in Solidworks’ favor.

 AutoCAD drawings are usually tricky for a client to understand unless you have already arranged the data on sheets.
 For these kinds of drawings, you don’t need a viewing app, you just need a PDF.
-In the case of Solidworks, however, the deliverable may be a 3D image and simulation you can show to your client.
+In the case of Solidworks, however, the deliverable may be a 3D image or a simulation you can show to your client.
 Solidworks also lets you create an interactive model.

 If you’ve modeled some kitchen cabinets, for example, you can use the viewer to show the drawers and doors opening.
 If you model an engine, you can show the engine running.
 You can also orbit around the exploded 3D model, instead of just a picture of the 3D model from certain angles.

 Both software companies offer apps that allow you to view and modify drawings via a smartphone or tablet.
 I personally cringe at the idea of drafting something on my smartphone, and you probably feel the same way.
 (If you don’t, then you should…)